 Acknowledging the land on which Glenbow sits

-Glenbow is located in Mohkinstsis (MOH-kin-stiss), now known as Calgary, on Treaty 7 territory.
-We respect the history, languages, traditions and cultures of the nations on whose traditional land we reside: the Niitsitapi (Neet-SIT-apee) from the Blackfoot Confederacy, which includes Siksika (Six-ih-GAH), Piikani (bee-GAH-nee) and Kainaiwa (GUY-nah); the Îyârhe (ee-YAH-hhay) Nakoda (Nuh-KOH-duh) of the Chiniki (CHIN-ih-kee), Bearspaw (BEARS-paw), and Wesley (WESS-lee) Nations; and the Dene (DEN-eh)of the Tsuut’ina (soot-IN-uh) Nation; as well as the Métis (MAY-tee) Nation Region III.
+Glenbow is located in Moh’kins’tsis (MOH-kin-stiss), now known as Calgary, on Treaty 7 territory.
+We respect the history, languages, traditions and cultures of the nations on whose traditional land we reside: the Niitsitapi (Neet-SIT-apee) from the Blackfoot Confederacy, which includes Siksika (Six-ih-GAH), Piikani (bee-GAH-nee) and Kainaiwa (GUY-nah); the Îyârhe (ee-YAH-hhay) Nakoda (Nuh-KOH-duh) of the Chiniki (CHIN-ih-kee), Bearspaw (BEARS-paw) and Wesley (WESS-lee) Nations; and the Dene (DEN-eh) of the Tsuut’ina (soot-IN-uh) Nation; as well as the Métis (MAY-tee) Nation of Alberta Region 3.
 Their contributions to the museum and continued support are integral to our success in educating our visitors and sharing the rich heritage of this land.
-We further acknowledge the vital connections we have to other indigenous people (including other First Nations, Inuit (EE-noo-eet) and Métis), whose visual and intangible culture is represented in our collections and exhibitions.
+We further acknowledge the vital connections we have to other Indigenous people (including other First Nations, Inuit (EE-noo-eet) and Métis), whose visual and intangible culture is represented in our collections and exhibitions.

 Glenbow has a special relationship with the Niitsitapi Blackfoot community in Treaty 7.